ALL IN THE FAMILY

 Loie Belknap Evans, author of several River Guides in the series, is president of Westwater Books, headquartered in Evergreen, Colorado, where she oversees annual updates to each book and keeps on top of ongoing changes in the river community.
 As a licensed river guide for many years, she played a key role in Fastwater Expeditions, a family-owned river business that featured full participation trips in individually rowed Sportyaks.
 Sharing interests in canyons and rivers with the family and friends, Loie has introduced lots of folks to the fun of fastwater boating.

 Jodi Parry Belknap, editor of the guides, first fell in love with the river at age ten floating through Paria Riffle on an air mattress.
-She runs Belknap Publishing & Design, a Honolulu firm that produces books on arts and crafts, history, memoir, and travel, as well as picture books for children.
+For many years, she ran Belknap Publishing & Design, a Honolulu firm that produces books on arts and crafts, history, memoir, and travel, as well as picture books for children.

 Lynn Evans Peesel, whose information on how to successfully use your digital camera in the Canyon that appears in the Grand Canyon River Guide, is the latest member of the Westwater Books editorial team, adding her knowledgeable eye and years of experience running rivers.
 She and husband Mark also are introducing daughters Zoe and Spencer to hiking, birdwatching and other outdoor experiences as river trip preparation.